collaborationFactory/cplace-asc/README.md

 ### Compress CSS

 For each plugin there must be one main entry file `assets/css/imports.css` which will be used as entry point for combining and compressing CSS code.

+### YAML

+For each plugin there must be one main entry file `assets/api/API.yaml` which will be used as entry point TypeScript generation.

 ## Details